williamrhancock/Pedantic2/docs/WORKFLOW_NODES_GUIDE.md

 This guide covers all node types available in the Visual Agentic Workflow Builder:

 - **Code-Based Nodes**: Python and TypeScript for custom logic
-- **Configuration-Based Nodes**: HTTP, File, Markdown Viewer, Condition, Database, and LLM for common operations
+- **Configuration-Based Nodes**: HTTP, File, Markdown Viewer, HTML Viewer, Condition, Database, Embedding, and LLM for common operations
-- **Control Flow Nodes**: For Each Loop for iteration
+- **Control Flow Nodes**: For Each Loop with EndLoop aggregation for iteration
 - **Custom Nodes**: Reusable node templates for sharing
+- **Skip During Execution**: Feature to temporarily disable nodes during execution

 Each node type uses JSON configuration with template placeholders for dynamic, data-driven workflows.
 Combined together, these provide a complete toolkit for building complex automation workflows without extensive custom coding.

+**Key Features:**
+- **Skip During Execution**: Mark any node to skip during workflow execution while preserving data flow
+- **ForEach Loops**: Iterate over arrays with serial or parallel execution, aggregated by EndLoop nodes
+- **Vector Database Support**: SQLite with sqlite-vec extension for semantic search and RAG workflows
+- **Custom Nodes**: Save, reuse, export, and import node templates for workflow efficiency

 For more information about the platform architecture, headless execution, and scheduling, see the [main README](../README.md).